getnexusapp/.github/EULA.md

 You are solely responsible for deciding whether and where to create backups.

-Nexus is not responsible for loss, corruption, deletion, or unavailability of Your Content resulting from:
+To the maximum extent permitted by applicable law, Nexus is not responsible for loss, corruption, deletion, or unavailability of Your Content resulting from:

-- device failure;
+* device failure;
-- storage failure;
+* storage failure;
-- operating-system failure;
+* operating-system failure;
-- accidental deletion;
+* accidental deletion;
-- malware or security incidents;
+* malware or security incidents;
-- user actions;
+* user actions;
-- third-party software;
+* third-party software;
-- hardware failure;
+* hardware failure;
-- improper backups; or
+* improper backups; or
-- other events beyond the reasonable control of Nexus.
+* other events beyond the reasonable control of Nexus.

 **You should maintain independent backups of important data.**